BojarLab/canonicalize_app/README.md

 streamlit run app.py
 ```

-## Optional SMILES Output

-Enable the **Include SMILES output** checkbox in the app to convert each canonicalized sequence into SMILES using glycowork’s chem utilities.
-Structures that still contain undefined elements (for example `Hex`, `HexNAc`, or `?` linkages) are skipped automatically and flagged with a short note in the results table.

 ## Deployment

 This application is deployed on Streamlit Cloud and is freely accessible at the [canonicalize app](https://canonicalize.streamlit.app/).